-Most mammals, like foxes and deer, grow thicker coats of fur during the winter months and/or increase their fat storage in order to be insulated from the cold.
+- Most mammals, like foxes and deer, grow thicker coats of fur during the winter months and/or increase their fat storage in order to be insulated from the cold.

-Many animals, like mice and flying squirrels, who are more solitary during the summer colonize in the winter months to huddle together for warmth.
+- Many animals, like mice and flying squirrels, who are more solitary during the summer colonize in the winter months to huddle together for warmth.

 - To maintain their body temperatures, animals must eat more than usual in the winter.
 Squirrels and Jays are known to hide away food in the fall to eat in the winter.
 Since food is scarce in the winter, this is very important.

 FREE Resource for Your Animals in Winter Study

 We have created some Animal Report printables that can be used with multiple grades.
 Simply give us your email address so we know where to send it.
 You’ll be added to our email list, but we promise NOT to spam you.
 (We don’t appreciate spammy emails either!)